Biographical Sketch: George B. Cuff, FCMC

 On larger assignments and as the need dictates, George utilizes a wide variety of seasoned professionals who offer their services through George on a per diem basis.
 As a result of this approach, George is able to assemble the best minds in a particular field on short notice for significant engagements.

-George has published over 450 articles as well as eight books on local government.
+George has published over 450 articles as well as ten books on local government.
 He has three “how to” books (Cuff’s Guide Volumes One and Two as well as his “Executive Policy Governance” which was published in 2014.
 He also has three books of articles in an “Off the Cuff” series published by Municipal World www.municipalworld.com and a book of fictional stories (Life in the Trenches) set in the world of local government.
-His most recent book “Leading: The Real Role of a Mayor and Council” was released in 2019; a very different book (Tucker Goes to City Hall) was released in 2020; and The Mayor is scheduled for release in 2021.
+His book “Leading: The Real Role of a Mayor and Council” was released in 2019; a very different book (Tucker Goes to City Hall) was released in 2020; and The Mayor is scheduled for release in 2021.

 George brings to bear the perspective of one who has worked within organizations on an administrative level and one who has helped in a leadership capacity.
 He served four terms as Mayor of Spruce Grove, Alberta having been first elected in 1977.
 In addition to having chaired numerous boards and committees, George is also a Past President of the Alberta Urban Municipalities Association (1982-83) and the Federation of Canadian Municipalities (1988-89).
 He has subsequently received the Award of Excellence from both of those organizations.
 George was also recognized as one of Alberta’s contributing citizens by being awarded the Centennial Medal marking Alberta’s 100th year of incorporation (2005).
 He was honoured by his profession in 2007 when he was awarded the designation (FCMC) as a Fellow of the Canadian Management Consultants Association.
 George was honoured in 2014 to receive the University of Alberta “Alumni Honour Award” for his contribution to his profession and to his community.